 This intensive two-week course engages students with lectures, fieldwork, and independent research.
 During the first week, students are introduced to a range of coastal marine environments and field sampling techniques through lectures given by the faculty and through fieldwork to expose students to environments and sampling methods.
 During the second week, students design, implement, and execute a research project as part of a larger effort to create a carbon storage and flux box model of a tidal marsh creek.
 At the end of the course, students present their findings to their classmates and Eastern Shore Lab staff.

+Students should plan to arrive on the afternoon of Sunday, May 14, 2017 and depart on Sunday, May 28, 2017.
 Housing is provided in dorms located at the VIMS Eastern Shore Laboratory.
 Meals are included.
 Lab fee required.

 VIMS Eastern Shore Laboratory